 Be The Funny Husband

 Pregnant wives can get panic and anxious in the delivery wards.
 What I did was to keep talking to my wife, crack some jokes and watched television together to shift her troubled mind away.
 This will make her more relax.

 When my wife is stuck on the bed with needles, I took the time to take notice on the drips given to my wife, settings on the medical equipment, tubes of epidural used, any assisted delivery tools used and the nurses on duty.
 This is to ensure my wife and baby are in safe hands.
 Finally, no extra charges on the hospital bills.

 Taa-Dah!
 My baby is out, but my story doesn’t end here.
 After the nurse has placed my crying newborn to the warmer in the delivery ward, I would need to ensure that my baby is tagged correctly with my wife’s particulars.

 Measurements such as weight, length, the circumference of the head, body temperature and oxygen levels are the necessary checks.
 When in doubt, ask the nurse or the paediatrician.
 Don’t ask the gynae because he or she will be busy stitching and cleaning up the mess.

 Register Your Baby

 While my gynae is busy, I followed the nurse to register my newborn baby in the nursery room.
 Besides vaccination, I also opted for Hearing Test and Metabolic Screen.
-This will give my wife and myself a peace of mind on the health condition of our newborn.
-After the tests have been completed, my paediatrician will follow up with us on the results the next day.
+These medical examinations will give my wife and myself a peace of mind on the health condition of our newborn.
+Our paediatrician will follow up with us on the results the next day.